-I-35.
-The Identification of Photographic Print Processes - Advance Reading List
+I-35a.
+The Identification of Photographic Print Processes (22 hours) - Advance Reading List

-Please read the following books, which provide background for the topics that we will explore in class.
+Please familiarize yourself with the following resources, which provide background for the topics that we will explore in class.
+These are not intended to be read cover-to-cover, but serve as excellent reference resources.

 Coe, Brian.
 Colour Photography – The First Hundred Years 1840–1940.
 London: Ash & Grant Ltd., 1978.
 Though most of this book is not about color print processes (especially more modern ones), there is still valuable information here, especially about early color prints.